JulioPlaced/active_graph_slam/README.md

 Active Graph SLAM Project
 ============

 Code used for the paper "Fast Uncertainty Quantification for Active Graph SLAM", which extends our previous work accepted for presentation in IROS 2021 "Fast Autonomous Robotic Exploration Using the Underlying Graph Structure".

 Tested by jplaced for Ubuntu 20.04, ROS Noetic.

 Citation
 ------------
-  * Placed, J. A., & Castellanos, J. A. (2021).
-Fast Uncertainty Quantification for Active Graph SLAM. arXiv preprint arXiv:2110.01289.
+  * Placed, J. A., & Castellanos, J. A. (2022).
+A General Relationship between Optimality Criteria and Connectivity Indices for Active Graph-SLAM. arXiv preprint arXiv:2110.01289.
   * Placed, J. A., & Castellanos, J. A. (2021).
 Fast Autonomous Robotic Exploration Using the Underlying Graph Structure.
 In 2021 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS) (pp. 6672-6679).
 IEEE.

 Dependencies:
 ------------